deweydbb/Shooter/README.txt

 Blueprint/C++ Changes:
 	Added bool to control what state the player can fire in.
 The bool is set in the character blueprint.
 	The player cannot shoot while: sprinting, jumping, climbing a ladder, or while in a menu.
+Animation Changes:
+	Made it so that the player aims up and down all the time except when sprinting, jumping, climbing, menuing, or crouching instead of just when aiming.